 - I used a 2.5 inch biscuit cutter

 - These biscuits were baked at 350 degrees with my oven on the convection setting

 I find that a lot of people don’t keep self-rising flour, but if you do have it, that’s what the original recipe calls for, so by all means, feel free to use it.

 The cinnamon was my own special touch.
 What goes better together than sweet potatoes and cinnamon?

-There is something satisfying and therapeutic about making biscuits.
+There is something therapeutic about making biscuits.
 Making that big ball of dough and sprinkling it with flour and then rolling it out is just good clean fun.
 If that’s the kind of fun that appeals to you be sure to check out Southern Food Then and Now.

 The first time I made them I used the 2 inch cutter and I thought they were just a bit small.
 I feel like 2.5 inches gives you a more substantial biscuit, but that’s a matter of preference too.
 You could even make little tea biscuits.
 Yum!

 - 1 teaspoon cinnamon

 - 3 Tablespoons shortening cut into small chunks

 - 2 Tablespoons butter cut into small chunks